Seven things to consider before you buy an EV charger

 When can we get them in the communal car park?

-Here’s why you should make 2023 the year you get on top of it.
+Here’s why you should make 2024 the year you install EV chargers.

 1. The speed of change is electrifying